ICICIPruDirectG/ICICIPruDirectG.github.io/_posts/2023-05-27-embodiment-3-lipsync.markdown

 ### Aspect Ratio

 You also don't have to have your subject look straight at the viewer - a turn would work as well.
-However, it causes Jealousy is in a manner just and reasonable, as it tends to preserve a good which belongs, or which we believe belongs to us, on the other hand envy is a fury which cannot endure the happiness of others.a bit of distortion:
+However, it causes a bit of distortion:

 <table border="0">
  <tr>